aide-examples/.github/profile/README.md

 Agents can operate on par with experienced human software developers and contribute to impressive productivity gains.
 However, without stringent guidance, they quickly produce redundant, inconsistent, and poorly structured code mountains that no human wants to read anymore.
 And - even more importantly - humans can no longer take responsibility for the correct functioning of such systems.

-But there is another way.
+But there is a different way.

 AIDE proves that *it depends on us humans what comes out*.
 We can develop medium-sized systems with professional software architecture in collaboration with AI agents.